ajeetraina/docs/content/guides/docker-concepts/building-images/injecting-secrets.md

 - **Security Risk**: Embedding secrets directly in the image exposes them to anyone who has access to the image, posing a significant security threat.
 - **Lack of Flexibility**: Modifying secrets embedded in the image requires rebuilding the entire image, which can be inefficient.

-### Secret Mounts and SSH Mounts
+### Secret mounts and SSH mounts

 Instead of embedding secrets, use secret mounts or SSH mounts to provide secure access during the build process.
-These mounts allow you to temporarily access secrets stored outside the build context, ensuring they are not stored inside the final image.
+These mounts let you to temporarily access secrets stored outside the build context, ensuring they're not stored inside the final image.